-VodafoneZiggo’s app was initially rolled out to technicians in the field.
+Field technicians were the first to use VodafoneZiggo’s app.
 But it was so successful that employees now want to use it for all their communications.
 The danger, of course, is that without continued relevance and structure, it won’t work.
 It takes patience to tailor your comms to a broad swath of employees.
 That's because all enterprise companies have a large and varied audience that needs to be targeted appropriately with relevant content.

 For BIL Group, the upshot of having a single comms channel meant that changes in the company’s communications culture were necessary.
 For instance, critical comments, although rare, now often lead to face-to-face discussions.